FutureSearch Logofuturesearch

 asyncio.run(main())

-The SDK figures out that "3M" corresponds to ticker "MMM", "Alphabet Inc." to "GOOGL", and so on.
+The system figures out that "3M" corresponds to ticker "MMM", "Alphabet Inc." to "GOOGL", and so on.
 No merge columns are specified because there's nothing to match on directly.
+The single unmatched row was Block, Inc. (formerly Square, Inc.), where the 2021 rebrand made the name-to-ticker match difficult.

 The merge operation uses a cascade of matching strategies, stopping at the simplest one that works for each row: